backstage/backstage/.changeset/real-plums-vanish.md

 '@backstage/plugin-auth-backend': minor
 ---

-Add Sign In and Hanlder resolver for Microsoft provider
+Add Sign In and Handler resolver for Microsoft provider